eniac/mu2sls/README.md

 We can use [pymongo](https://pymongo.readthedocs.io/en/stable/tutorial.html) and [motor](https://motor.readthedocs.io/en/stable/) for asynchronous.
 I think that pymongo should be enough to start.

+Interfacing with MongoDB is actually very simple, we get a client (the client has a pool by default) and then get a database, a collection, and then we perform the operations that we need.

 ## TODO Items <a name="todo-items"></a>